boopathirajan-robosoft/NewsApp/README.md

 - To navigate to detail page kindly click the News Name in the list of newses (like, CNN, TechCrunch etv...)

 - Since BookMark data is stored in context API level.
-If we refresh the app Bookmarked news details get vaished.
+If we refresh the app bookmarked news details will get vaish.

 ## How to Run